How to clean an oven – 6 easy steps for a quick and thorough clean

 If you don’t want to use oven cleaner, and you don’t want to wait 12 hours for baking soda to do its work, you can try learning how to clean an oven using lemons.
 You can use a similar approach to clean a microwave, too.

-Be aware that this nifty kitchen cleaning hack will likely only be effective if your oven is only moderately dirty so if you need a heavy-duty method, it's probably best for you to try one of the methods above.
+Be aware that this essential tip for a clean kitchen will likely only be effective if your oven is only moderately dirty so if you need a heavy-duty method, it's probably best for you to try one of the methods above.

 Directions:

-- Place the bowl or pot in the oven and preheat it to 250F (121C), and let it sit at that temperature for one hour.
+• Place the bowl or pot in the oven preheat it to 250F (121C), and let it sit at that temperature for one hour.

 Top tips when cleaning an oven